Are Whitepaper Claims Reflected in Market Structure? A Contamination-Aware Pipeline and a Power-Limited Null: Robustness Battery

-Market capitalization may confound narrative--market relationships if larger projects have both distinctive narratives and distinctive market behavior.
-We residualize all matrices on average volume (a market cap proxy) before Procrustes alignment.
-Controlling for market cap, claims--statistics alignment shows minimal change, remaining in the weak range ($\phi \approx 0.25$).
+Market capitalisation may confound narrative--market relationships if larger projects have both distinctive narratives and distinctive market behaviour.
+We residualise all matrices on average volume (a market cap proxy) before Procrustes alignment.
+Controlling for market cap, claims--statistics alignment shows minimal change, remaining in the weak range (partial $\phi \approx 0.26$, versus a raw $\phi \approx 0.32$ on $n = 43$).
+Here $\phi$ is Tucker's coefficient over the seven informative dimensions without SVD reduction, so this raw baseline ($\approx 0.32$) is the un-reduced analogue of the matched-dimension primary estimate ($0.303$) rather than a separate, larger effect; the residualised and raw values are computed identically, so their comparison is internally consistent.
 Market cap does not drive the weak alignment result---size effects are orthogonal to the narrative-market relationship we measure.

-\subsubsection{Multiple Testing Correction}
+\subsection{Multiple Testing Correction}